 There is no getting away from the fact that cloud can be complex, as enterprises have to make sense of the varying propositions of myriad providers, and the veritable jungle of options and services they have to offer.

-Finding a provider whose services are a good fit for your company and its requirements can be quite simple if done correctly, but there are plenty of variables that can stand in the way.
+Finding a cloud provider whose services are a good fit for your company and its requirements can be quite simple if done correctly, but there are plenty of variables that can stand in the way.

 It is worth remembering that cheapest does not always equate to the best in the business world, as any seasoned professional will tell you, and loss of service can easily result in loss of customers and revenue in the worst-case scenario.